drmse87/python-russian-news/README.md

 ## Sentiment Analyzer

-In the second part of the project, a sentiment analysis will be performed on the extracted articles and movie reviews from the Large Movie Review Dataset (https://ai.stanford.edu/~amaas/data/sentiment/) as follows:
+In the second part of the project, a sentiment analysis will be performed on the extracted articles and movie reviews from the Large Movie Review Dataset (https://ai.stanford.edu/~amaas/data/sentiment/) with _sklearn_.

 ### Training set